AshCena/xml_to_csv/README.md

 # Requirements to run [Either one will do]

-- Python 3.9 or newer (if running locally)
+- Python 3.9 or newer (if running locally), make sure you install everything in the requirements.txt.
 - Docker & Docker Compose (if running inside a container)

 # Configurations